balena-io/docs/pages/hardware/i2c-and-spi.md

 In order to work with the Raspberry Pi camera module you will need to do the following:

-* Edit the `config.txt` in `boot-raspbe` partition of the SD card and append the following lines.
+* Edit the `config.txt` in `resin-boot` partition of the SD card and append the following lines.

 ```
 gpu_mem=128